-At the beginning of the semester, during the orientation, the Exchange Student Advisor will mention the ARC and how to set up an appointment.
+At the beginning of the semester, during the orientation, the Exchange Student Advisor will mention the RC and how to set up an appointment.
 As non-natives you’re not expected to set up the appointment by yourself.
 Luckily GLAMs are there to help!
-During the first two weeks of the semester each GLAM has a group chat where they make an announcement on where to meet and set up ARC appointments.
+During the first two weeks of the semester each GLAM has a group chat where they make an announcement on where to meet and set up RC appointments.
 Plus, there will be multiple emails sent as reminders to make appointments.
 In order for this to happen, you need to bring your passport!
 The most important thing is to set up a day and time that works well for you.
-The GLAMs then will mention all the information next to apply for the ARC.
+The GLAMs then will mention all the information next to apply for the RC.

 - An EXTRA COPY of your passport and visa – there is a copy machine on the first floor of the dorms, if you didn’t bring copies from home.

 - Certificate of Registration – this can be picked up at the OIA.
 An email will be sent out when you can pick this document up.